5 Types Of Cocktail Glasses You Need In Your Bar

 webstaurantstore.com

-Irish coffee glass: This may be specialty glassware but trust us, it’ll become one of your favourites soon enough.
-When whipping up an Irish coffee or other similar hot drinks like a Hot Toddy, this glass’s handle and its heat resist glass allows you to hold the drink comfortably.
+This may be specialty glassware but trust us, it’ll become one of your favorite cocktail glasses soon enough.
+When whipping up an Irish coffee or other similar hot drinks like a classic Hot Toddy, this glass’s handle and its heat-resistant glass allow you to hold the drink comfortably.
 You can opt for a glass with a foot or without, one is just fancier looking than the other.

 Share